Professor of Art

 Native American Art Collections Research (at the Pomona College Museum of Art)

-First Year Seminar: Writing About Art
+First Year Seminars: Writing About Art, Writing About Animals

 Edgar Heap of Birds.
 Durham, NC: Duke University Press, 2015.